mwojnars/hypertag/docs/index.md

     this is a formatted string with an embedded expression: 5 this is a raw string, so the expression is left unparsed: {2+3}

-Inside formatted strings (but not raw strings), Python's _escape sequences_ (`\n`, `\t`, `\xNN`, `\uNNNN`, `\\` etc.) are recognized and converted to corresponding characters.
+Inside formatted strings (but not in raw strings), Python's _escape sequences_ (`\n`, `\t`, `\xNN`, `\uNNNN`, `\\` etc.) are recognized and converted to corresponding characters.